philbooth/escomplex/README.md

 of a competent developer.
 At best,
-they are an automatable warning system, which can help identify areas of code that warrant closer inspection.
+they are an automatable warning system, which can help to identify areas of code that warrant closer inspection.

 ## Links to research